News We Recently Launched AD Migrator and AD Reporter.

 10. Ensure Configuring Certificates for MS Exchange 2007 & 2013/2010.

 This will outline a Digital Certification overview providing details of various certificate types, which certificates should be chosen, Proxying, as well as best practices for Digital certificates.
 Mostly, in MS Exchange, SSL is designed for creating secure communication between client and server.
-The reason for this is, that clients make use of computers and Smartphones within the enterprise and even outside their organizations.
+Therefore, the reason for this is, that clients make use of computers and Smartphones within the enterprise and even outside their organizations.
 So, while installing MS Exchange 2013, client communication is auto-encrypted.

 11. Ensure configuring Edge-Transport’s Server.

 This would guide the user about creating Internet mail flow with the help of a subscribed Edge-Transport server.
-For establishing Internet mail with the help of an Edge-Transport server, subscribing Edge-Transport-server to an Active-Directory site is needed.
+Additionally, for establishing Internet mail with the help of an Edge-Transport server, subscribing Edge-Transport-server to an Active-Directory site is needed.
 After subscribing, this would auto-generate the much-required twin Send-connectors for Internet mail flow.

 12. Ensure Unified-Messaging Configuration.